cerebral-legacy/cerebral-website/app/markdown/doc_cerebral-view-react.md

 })
 ```

-If it was interested in all changes, also on items and any deeply nested property you could do:
+If it was also interested in changes on the actual values of they keys, and any other nested values:

 ```javascript
 connect({